samuelarogbonlo/temperature-scraper/README.md

 - [YOUR NAME HERE] - Feel free to contribute to the codebase by resolving any open issues, refactoring, adding new features, writing test cases or any other way to make the project better and helpful to the community.
 Please feel free to send pull requests.

 ## Hire me
-Are you looking for a Senior DevOps Engineer to build your next infrastructure?
+Are you looking for an Engineer to build your next infrastructure?
 Get in touch: [sbayo971@gmail.com](mailto:sbayo971@gmail.com)

 ## License